fledge-iot/fledge/docs/91_version_history.rst

 - **FogLAMP Core**

     - New Features:
+       - Notification service, notification rule and delivery plugins
        - Addition of a new notification delivery plugin that will create an asset reading when a notification is delivered.
-This can then be sent to any system north of the FogLAMP instance via the usual mechanisms.
+This can then be sent to any system north of the FogLAMP instance via the usual mechanisms
+       - Bulk insert support for SQLite and Postgres storage plugins

     - Enhancements / Bug Fix:
-       - FogLAMP performance has been improved when using SQLite DB.
+       - Performance improvements for SQLite storage plugin.
-       - Improve performance of data browsing where large datasets have been acquired.
+       - Improve performance of data browsing where large datasets have been acquired
-       - Improve the ease of configuration of the email notification plugin
+       - Optimized statistics history collection
+       - Optimized purge task
        - The readings count shown on GUI and south page and corresponding API endpoints now shows total readings count and not what is currently buffered by FogLAMP.
-So these counts don't reduce when purge task runs.
+So these counts don't reduce when purge task runs
-       - Static data in the OMF plugin was not being correctly taken from the plugin configuration.
-This is now fixed and the correct data is now sent to the PI Server.
+       - Static data in the OMF plugin was not being correctly taken from the plugin configuration
-       - Reduce the number of informational log messages being sent to the syslog.
+       - Reduce the number of informational log messages being sent to the syslog

 - **GUI**